FAQs & TERMS

 Vocal Rehearsal - a rehearsal focused on the singing of songs from the show

-Show Shirt - all participants in the Spring Musical will receive a shirt advertising the show.
+Show Shirt - all participants in the musical will receive a shirt advertising the show.
 Additional shirts can be purchased.
 We encourage participants to wear Show Shirts frequently during rehearsals and tech week.

 Strike - to take apart the set after the final performance.
 All cast members and one parent/guardian are required to assist with strike.